How to Get a Screw Out That is Stuck

 To protect the surface, there are a few simple steps you can follow:

 1. Cover the area surrounding the screw with a soft cloth or a rubber mat.
-This creates a buffer zone that acts as a shield against accidental slips or slips of the screwdriver.
+This creates a buffer zone that acts as a shield against accidental slips of the screwdriver.

 2. If the screw is located on a delicate surface, such as painted or polished wood, consider using painter’s tape or masking tape.
 Apply it around the screwhead to prevent any unintended marks or scuffs.